 What’s the one thing you do that makes you feel totally chill?
 For me, it’s hot yoga.
 Do I occasionally turn to Pinot Noir and Vanity Fair to melt away stress?
 Guilty!
-But when the weight of the world is on my shoulders and I want to do something positive for my future self, I turn to hot yoga.
-Fortunately, there’s more and more hot yoga studios popping up in Calgary.
-Here’s a look at what to expect whether you’re giving hot yoga a go in Calgary or another city.
+But when the weight of the world is on my shoulders and I want to do something positive for my future self, I turn to hot yoga and yoga sculpt classes.

 Table of Contents